jldodds/ncc-smt-cryptol/post.md

 0x00000000a82f9b32
 ```

 uhh weird.
-That looks like the result we expected but multiplied by 16 + 2... or.
-A copy paste error.
+That looks like the result we expected but multiplied by 16 + 2... or a copy paste error.
 Whoops, our implementation is fine after all, as is the one in the article.
 Just the article's quote of the spec was off.
 We'll add that 2 on the back of
 our test checker and everything's happy!

 In the article, z3 spits out all of the intermediate values.
 We don't do that in